GeNeHetX/RNApipeline/README.md

 ## Pipeline execution
 cd Workflow \
-nextflow run single_end_pipe.nf -c ../Rna-seq_pipeline/nextflow.config  -w /path/to/your/workdir  -with-report \
+nextflow run single_end.nf -c ../Rna-seq_pipeline/nextflow.config  -w /path/to/your/workdir  -with-report \
 nextflow run paired_end_pipe.nf -c ../Rna-seq_pipeline/nextflow.config  -w /path/to/your/workdir  -with-report \
 for the -w : you have to specify the name of your work directory otherwise nextflow will name it "work"